-If he is you first-born child, you are bound to make some mistakes, and that’s natural.
-However, there are some strict no-nos when you plan to raise a well-rounded boy in today’s challenging world
+We all love our children.
+But parenting is not a child’s play, especially when it comes to raising a son.
+If he is your first-born child, you are bound to make some mistakes, and that’s natural.
+However, there are some strict no-nos when you are raising a son in today’s challenging world.

 Even the most well-intentioned parents sometimes make mistakes in how they raise their kids.
 None of us are perfect.
 But there are a few things parents raising boys often do, that reinforce old stereotypes about masculinity.

 Here are a few I’ve come across, raising my own sons.

 Even the most progressive parents don’t realize how much we’re willing to hug little girls when they’re sad, but try to coach our sons out of having feelings other than happiness and anger: the deadly male binary.
 We know that little boys and little girls both have profound emotional experiences, and we also know that it’s not good for kids to be told to suck it up when they’re sad.

 Instead, teach your boys a variety of “feeling” words: Sadness, frustration, shame, pride, fear, embarrassment, love, desire, bravery, insecurity.
 Practice using those words for characters in books and movies, and use them to describe your own feelings.
 Also understand that some boys are going to be more comfortable talking about their feelings when you’re doing something active together, like hiking or throwing a ball back with you.

 2. Assume they’ll never be victims.

 We want to protect our girls, and that’s important, but our boys can be victims, too.
 According to MaleSurvivor director Christopher Anderson, 1 in 6 boys will be victims of unwanted sexual contact before they turn eighteen.
 That’s a really high number.